UnionPOS/packages/docs/targets.md

-scenery                   0.1.5      A Terraform plan output prettifier sentry-cli                1.49.0     A command line utility to work with Sentry. shellcheck                0.7.0      ShellCheck, a static analysis tool for shell scripts shfmt                     2.6.4      A shell parser, formatter and interpreter (POSIX/Bash/mksh) slack-notifier            0.2.0      Command line utility to send messages with attachments to Slack channels via Incoming Webhooks sops                      3.5.0      Secrets management stinks, use some sops! stern                     1.11.0     ⎈ Multi pod and container log tailing for Kubernetes
+scenery                   0.1.5      A Terraform plan output prettifier sentry-cli                1.49.0     A command line utility to work with Sentry. shellcheck                0.7.0      ShellCheck, a static analysis tool for shell scripts sh                        2.6.4      A shell parser, formatter and interpreter (POSIX/Bash/mksh) slack-notifier            0.2.0      Command line utility to send messages with attachments to Slack channels via Incoming Webhooks sops                      3.5.0      Secrets management stinks, use some sops! stern                     1.11.0     ⎈ Multi pod and container log tailing for Kubernetes